 An invoice number is always required for customs

-If the shipment will be handled by an importer who is not the recipient, complete full name, address and telephone number.
+If the shipment will be handled by an importer who is not the recipient, the complete full name, address and telephone number of that importer.

 The description should answer: